 The IVVN’s third annual conference, originally scheduled for March 2020 in Hanoi, Vietnam, was unfortunately cancelled due to the Covid-19 pandemic.

 All times shown are for Greenwich Mean Time.
 Other timezones.
-Please note the programme is subject to change.

 |Chairs: Professor Simon Graham (The Pirbright Institute, United Kingdom) and Dr Filip Claes (Emergency Centre for Transboundary Animal Diseases, Thailand)|

 |09.05-09.35||Architecture of African swine fever virus and implications for viral assembly

 Professor Xiangxi Wang (Chinese Academy of Sciences, China)

 |09.35-10.05||Towards an ASFV subunit vaccine: identification and characterisation of protective antigens

 Dr Christopher Netherton (The Pirbright Institute, United Kingdom)

 |10.05-10.35||Building capacity for sustainable vaccine production in Thailand: porcine circovirus 2 vaccine as a model